MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 ## Choose Azure DevOps Server

-Choose on-premises Azure DevOps Server when your business needs require:
+Choose on-premises Azure DevOps Server when you need:

 - Your data to stay within your network.
-- Your work tracking customization requirements are met better with the On-premises XML process model over the Inheritance process model.
-The On-premises model supports modification of XML definition files.
+- Your work tracking customization requirements are met better with the on-premises XML process model over the inheritance process model.
+The on-premises model supports modification of XML definition files.

 When you deploy Azure DevOps Server, you can also configure the following servers or integration points: